Bight of Sofala/Swamp Coast: Fauna

 The extensive mangrove forests and coastal wetlands are important habitat for waterbirds, with over 73 species present.

 The turbid waters of the region, along with occasional cold-water upwelling, limits the growth of corals in the region.

 Human use

-The Sofala Bank is an productive fishery, particularly for Indian prawns (Fenneropenaeus indicus).
+The Sofala Bank is a productive fishery, particularly for Indian prawns (Fenneropenaeus indicus).

 Large dams on the Zambezi – Kariba Dam, completed in 1959, and Cahora Bassa, completed in 1975 – have altered freshwater, sediment, and nutrient flows into the Zambezi Delta and Sofala Bight.
 Large seasonal floods have been reduced, and sediments and nutrients formerly carried to the sea by floodwaters are now trapped behind dams.

 The productivity of the Sofala Bight prawn harvest decreased continually from the 1970s through the 1990s, from 90kg per hour in 1977 to 30kg per hour by the early 2000s.
 The productivity continued to decrease from 2000 to 2014, and the region also saw a decline the total harvest of prawns and other food fish during the same period.